 - Caution is necessary for any injection in patients with a history of bleeding disorder or taking aspirin, warfarin, ginseng, vitamin e or other anticoagulant agent.

-- Prophylactic antivirals, e.g. oral aciclovir, should be prescribed if there is a history of herpes infection (cold sores).
+- Prophylactic antivirals, such as oral aciclovir, should be prescribed if there is a history of herpes infection (cold sores).

-- Lumps can be removed by puncturing the overlying skin to squeeze out the gel, injecting hyaluronidase to dissolve filler and massage to spread it out.
+- Lumps can be removed by puncturing the overlying skin to squeeze out the gel, injecting hyaluronidase to dissolve filler with massage to spread it out.

-- Minimise filler in thin skinned areas: tear trough, eyelids, lips.
+- Minimise filler in thin skinned areas, such as tear trough, eyelids, and lips.

-- Avoid intravascular injection in glabella and nasolabial folds (limited collateral circulation): aspirate prior to injection, use tiny amounts of filler, inject superficially.
+- Avoid intravascular injection in glabella and nasolabial folds (because of limited collateral circulation); aspirate prior to injection, use tiny amounts of filler, and inject superficially.